Skip to Content

 • Color of the vehicle

-• The license plate of the car if visible
+• The license plate of the car, if visible

-It would be best if you did not consider any attempts to get you to handle the situation without going through your insurance company, as it could lead to many other issues.
-For example, if a driver offers to pay you money directly, it may not be enough to have your vehicle repaired, or it could be insufficient to receive medical treatment for a serious condition like a brain injury caused in the crash.
-Additionally, the other driver may offer to pay you at a later date only to avoid all communication about the accident after they leave the scene.
+Do not attempt to handle the accident on your own without going through insurance companies.
+Some drivers may offer to pay you money directly to avoid liability.
+While this may seem tempting, it may not be enough to have your vehicle repaired, or it could be insufficient to receive medical treatment for a serious condition like a brain injury caused by the crash.

 Unless you have an agreement in writing and signed, it will be difficult to prove that the negligent driver offered to pay for the damage to your vehicle and other injuries or losses you may have sustained.